youshido-php/GraphQL/README.md

 ```

-Once again, it's not that a big difference between two approaches but having a separate class for the Type will gives you a lot of freedom and adds some flexibility into the project.
+Once again, it's not that a difference between two approaches but having a separate class for the Type will give you some freedom and flexibility along the way.

 ### Interfaces

 GraphQL supports `Interfaces`.
-You can define Interface and use it as a list item or to make sure that specific objects conform to your interfaces.
+You can define Interface and use it as a `Type` of an item in the `List`, or use Interface to make sure that specific objects certainly have fields you need.
+Each `InterfaceType` needs to have at least one defined field and `resolveType` function.
+That function will be used to determine what exact `Type` of the object GraphQL resolver is currently working on.
-Let's create a `ContentBlockInterface` that will represent something that we can have a `title` and a `summary` from.
+Let's create a `ContentBlockInterface` that can represent a piece of content for the web page that have a `title` and a `summary`.
 ```php
 <?php
 /**